Table of Contents

 Shortcut buttons

-Beneath the source string area is the actions toolbar, there are some helpful shortcut buttons:
+Beneath the source string area is the actions toolbar.
+Here you can find some helpful shortcut buttons:

 - Use machine translation to translate the string.
 You'll need to have Machine Translation set up first.